Posterior and predictive inference for STAR linear model

 distributions.
 For the parametric distributions, the parameters of the distribution

-from the posterior distribution and the posterior predictive distribution
+from the posterior predictive distribution under a g-prior.
+When n is

 Examples